jxnblk/mdx-deck/docs/exporting.md

 ## PDF

-To export a deck as PDF, use the [`website-pdf`](https://www.npmjs.com/package/website-pdf) CLI.
+To export a deck as PDF, start the dev server, visit http://localhost:8000/print and use your browser's print dialog to "Print to PDF".

-Start the MDX Deck dev server, then run the following command to create a PDF:
+If your operating system doesn't support it, you can use [`website-pdf`](https://www.npmjs.com/package/website-pdf), for example:

 ```sh
 npx website-pdf http://localhost:8000/print -o deck.pdf
 ```

+Note that `npx website-pdf` downloads Chromium every time (over 100 MB) so consider installing `website-pdf` globally if you're running it repeatedly.

 ## PNG